parpishro/Finance/README.md

 **Instructions for Grader:**

+*When starting application, you can load an existing user's data ("Par" is the name of the user that has its Json data in the project) or you can create a new user*

 - You can generate the first required event related to adding accounts to a master by choosing add account from the menu.
   Then a pop-up menu will open for you to enter the account details.
 After selecting Ok, the new account will be added to the account list in the top left of the main page.